Semantic SEO Services

 Entity and Topic Audit

 I audit your current entity coverage, identify the topic gaps vs your top competitors, and map the content clusters needed to build authority in your niche.
-This audit tells us exactly how far you are from topical authority and what it will take to get there.
+This audit tells you exactly how far you are from topical authority and what it will take to get there.

 02